Work in Progress

 Knowledge Growth and Organization of Expert Work: Evidence from Oncologists

-Many fields have a rapidly growing knowledge base.
-Do expert workers respond to growth in knowledge by becoming more specialized?
-I study this empirically in the context of oncology.
-I document explosive growth in knowledge using a novel measure of knowledge growth based on the lengths of historical cancer treatment guidelines.
-I then test if oncologists become more specialized in response to knowledge growth.
-Surprisingly, the majority of oncologists are general oncologists and do not become more specialized in response to knowledge growth.
-However, exposure to knowledge growth causes oncologists who are already specialized to become even more specialized.
-Specialists also increasingly provide higher quality care: over time, they prescribe more up-to-date cancer drugs and have more experience with the drugs they prescribe than generalists.
-The growth in specialization over time occurs only in large markets and implies growing economies of scale in specialized healthcare and the associated high-skill labor markets.
-These results suggest that generalists, who are primarily users of knowledge, may respond to knowledge growth not by specializing but by falling behind.
+Do expert workers respond to growth in general knowledge by specializing and narrowing their scope?
+I study this question empirically in the context of medical oncology.
+I document explosive growth in knowledge using changes in historical cancer treatment guidelines.
+Surprisingly, most oncologists are general oncologists and do not become more specialized.
+However, exposure to knowledge growth causes a minority of already specialized oncologists to become even more specialized.
+Over time, specialists start to prescribe more up-to-date cancer drugs and are more experienced with the drugs they prescribe than generalists suggesting they increasingly provide higher quality care than generalists.
+These results also suggest that most oncologists, who are generalists, may respond to knowledge growth not by specializing but by falling behind the frontier.
+In addition, specialization only increases in large markets, leading to growing geographic inequality in specialization and economies of scale in specialized healthcare.

 I empirically investigate the trade-off between accuracy and interpretability in Medicare Advantage risk adjustment models.
 I introduce a formal metric for model complexity in payment policy, which equates complexity to the number of coefficients in a model, a factor central to stakeholder interpretation of payment rates.
 Machine learning models significantly improve prediction accuracy and robustness to upcoding but also dramatically increase complexity.
 An analysis of policymakers’ preferences reveals that these models likely do not justify their additional complexity.
 Future research should explore aligning machine learning advances with payment policy constraints.